Skip to main content

 Research summary

-• the brain phenotypes of healthy versus pathological ageing (associated with genetic and lifestyle risk factors of dementia) to identify early disease biomarkers (CARDS),
+• understanding the cognitive and brain phenotypes of healthy versus pathological ageing (associated with dementia risk factors) to identify early disease biomarkers

 2022